Puffin Island (County Kerry): Geography

 The island is about 1.5 km long and 0.7 km wide, and rises to 213 metres.
 It is separated from the mainland by Puffin Sound, which is only about 250 metres across.
-Day visits to the island from Valentia can be arranged.
+Day visits to the island from Valentia or The Glen Pier can be arranged.
 It lies off the northern headland of St. Finian's Bay.

 Nature conservation

 Puffin Island holds important populations of several seabird species, including Atlantic puffins, Manx shearwaters and European storm-petrels, and was acquired as a nature reserve by the Irish Wildbird Conservancy (now BirdWatch Ireland) in the early 1980s.

 History

 The island also has some signs of ancient human habitation, and it has attracted the interest of archaeologists.